nikini/iceberg/README.md

- --host <hostname>          hostname for the cache clear --port <port>              port for the cache clea --dev-port <dev-port>      port for the webpack-dev-server
+ --host <hostname>          hostname for the cache clear --port <port>              port for the cache clea --dev-port <dev-port>      port for the webpack-dev-server --prod                     production environment (builds just like for production without the split)
 ```

 #### Examples